 a.
 Victorinox Fibrox 10-inch Bread Knife

 This knife is sensible, which gives you excellent control over the task at hand.
-Its stainless steel blade is narrow, sharp-edged, and curved, and the 10-inch long is ideal.
-The Fibrox handle is slushy to the touch and won’t slip throughout in your hand, which makes for a discernibly pleasant experience.
+Its stainless steel blade is narrow, sharp-edged, and curved, and the 10-inch length is ideal.
+The Fibrox handle is slushy to the touch and won’t slip throughout in your hand, making for a discernibly pleasant experience.

 b.
 Mercer Culinary Millenia 10-inch Bread Knife